santiment/academy/src/docs/santiment-queries/api-access/index.md

 There are two ways to execute queries using the API:

-- Directly execute the `computeRawClickhouseQuery` GraphQL query against the API graphql endpoint;
+- Directly execute the `runRawSqlQuery` GraphQL query against the API graphql endpoint;
 - Use the [sanpy execute_sql function](https://github.com/santiment/sanpy#execute-sql-queries-and-get-the-result) to execute an SQL query and get the result as a Pandas DataFrame.
 The python library itself also uses the API, but provides functions that hide the details of the API.

 ### The query